querkmachine/beeps.website/src/links.md

 - [Junkball](https://www.youtube.com/@JunkBallMedia) makes video essays about stupid things in _Star Trek_ and if that doesn't sell you then there's probably nothing here for you.
 - [Linus Boman](https://www.youtube.com/@LinusBoman) makes videos about design and typography, ranging from history lessons to conceptual redesigns.
 Videos don't come often, but they're always exceptionally well produced and presented.
 - [Marcel Vos](https://www.youtube.com/@MarcelVos) explains and breaks the RollerCoaster Tycoon games of my youth.
+- [Mr V's Garage](https://www.youtube.com/@MrVsGarage) makes a heady mix of extremely-over-the-top-elaborate videos (as well as general news and info) about formula racing.
 - [Noodle](https://www.youtube.com/@noodlefunny), like FUNKe, makes hella enjoyable animated video essays about video games (and sometimes other things).
 - [Planet Clue](https://www.youtube.com/@planetclue) makes deep dive essays into technology and game franchises from the 90s and 2000s.
+- [Squirrels at the Window](https://www.youtube.com/@Squirrels_at_the_window).
+It's just squirrels.
+We like squirrels.

 ## Blogroll